-Prior to placing the surfacing layer (except for cast in situ concrete roads) deflections shall be tested by the Benkelman beam method (see table 3.4).
+Prior to placing the surfacing layer (except for cast in situ concrete roads) deflections shall be tested by the Benkelman Beam Method or Falling Weight Deflectometer.

+Table 3.5 provides deflection requirements for flexible pavements with flexible surfacing.
 At least 95% of all tests shall comply with the standards appropriate to the road type.
-Where the TA does not have its own deflection standards table 3.4 shall be considered as a minimum standard.
-In addition no test shall give deflections greater than 25% above the specified maximum.
+Table 3.5 below shall be considered as a minimum standard for deflections.
+In addition, no test shall give deflections greater than 25% above the specified maximum.